retainful/site/content/docs/woocommerce/getting-started-woocommerce.md

 It is that easy.

-Step 2: Create an abandoned cart recovery email sequence
+### Step 2: Create an abandoned cart recovery email sequence

-- Login to [Retainful Dashboard](https://app.retainful.com) and go to Emails section
-- Under Email Templates, click Add Email to get started.
+- Go to Emails -> Email Templates in your Retainful dashboard.
+- Check this guide for [creating your first abandoned cart recovery email sequence](https://www.retainful.com/docs/woocommerce/creating-an-abandoned-cart-email-sequence)

+You are now ready to recover abandoned carts in your WooCommerce store.